-I'm Livy Nelson, aka Livy Has No Life, a multi-disciplinary artist and illustrator now living in South West Scotland.
+I'm Livy Nelson, aka Livy Has No Life, a multi-disciplinary artist and illustrator now living in Vietnam.
 I graduated with a Masters in Illustration from the University of Portsmouth in 2018.

 The mountains and seascapes that I grew up around remain a great source of inspiration to me, from the vibrant and contrasting colours to the environments themselves.
 I also developed a strong love for the natural world and an interest in environmental issues.

 My strong DIY ethos can be seen throughout my work as well as in my practice.
 I enjoy collaborating with other creatives from other painters to fashion designers.
 This interest led me to create my own creative collective, Broken Bones Collective.
 This collective focuses on adrenaline sports, my other passion.